airspeed-velocity/asv/docs/source/using.rst

 range of collected measurements are displayed.
 Note that the results may vary on slow time scales due to CPU frequency scaling, heat management, and system load, and this variability is not necessarily captured by a single run.
+How to deal with this is discussed in :doc:`tuning`.

 The killer feature of **airspeed velocity** is that it can track the benchmark performance of your project over time.
 The ``range``